 When I first invested in my electric bike, I had in mind that I would be able to ride at weekends.
 If possible, get to work.
 Of course this desire was not a whim or just wishful thinking.
 It was a well thought out projection for a means of transport that would have many benefits to me over the next few years.

 Like any business, I outlined my long-term plan.
 Of course, I had to refine this need to make my purchase a reality.
 For what use, in what conditions, with what budget?
 During this strategic period, I may have considered some points of the home-office journey in terms of route and variants.
 Whilst there is no doubt that during the mornings at certain times of the year we have a backlight which prevents good visibility, this detail was not considered.

 When a business draws up its strategic plan, it doesn’t care whether it will be cloudy or sunny tomorrow.
 It is also not interested in whether the current promotion in a particular supermarket is going as planned or not.
 It asks itself other, broader, questions and all these questions aim to define a long-term plan.

 Test different routes in your Supply Chain Planning journey

-Once my investment was made, and my new means of transport received, I could consider testing different routes to get to work.
+Once I made my investment, and I received my new means of transport, I could consider testing different routes to get to work.
 My first interest was to favor cycle paths over roads congested with vehicles of all kinds.
 So I was able to test 4 or 5 roads to decide on the one that I will favor.
 Of course this is the road through this famous undergrowth.